Pilot-in/PiloPress-Starter-Theme/README.md

 # Pilo'Press - Starter theme

-This theme is a blank starter theme.
+This theme is a blank starter theme to easily use Pilo'Press.

 ## Local TailwindCSS build